Alun Richards

 Alun Morgun Richards (27 October 1929 – 2 June 2004) was a Welsh novelist, best known for his novel Ennal's Point, about the work of a lifeboat crew in South Wales.

 Richards was born in King Edward Avenue, Caerphilly.
 He was educated at Pontypridd Grammar School and the University College of Wales.
 After training to be a teacher Richards joined the Royal Navy which sparked a fascination with the sea that inspired much of his writing.

-In 1955 he returned to Wales from London but became ill with tuberculosis and was admitted to the sanatorium at Talgarth.
+In 1955, he returned to Wales from London but became ill with tuberculosis and was admitted to the sanatorium at Talgarth.
 After two years he was released and married Helen Howden, a probation officer, with whom he had three sons and a daughter.

 He taught English for 10 years and settled in Mumbles, Swansea, which provided the backdrop for much of his writing.

-As well as novels and short stories, he wrote extensively for theatre and television, including at least one episode of The Onedin Line.
+As well as novels and short stories, he wrote extensively for theatre and television, including several episodes of The Onedin Line.
+Richards also wrote the stage play The Snowdropper.
+The BBC later adapted the play for television and it was broadcast on 29 May 1975 on BBC One Wales.
+The play was later repeated on 28 February 1977.
+The play started Fiona Walker as Beulah, Peter Sallis as Spicer, Peter Vaughan as Sergeant and Glyn Welden as Constable.

 A connoisseur of rugby union, Richards published A Touch of Glory to mark the centenary of the Welsh Rugby Union in 1980 and a memoir of Carwyn James in 1984.

+In 1985, Richard was awarded an Honorary Fellowship by the University College of Swansea.

-After suffering a heart attack he died in Singleton Hospital, Swansea, on 2 June 2004.
+He died in Singleton Hospital, Swansea, on 2 June 2004, aged 74, after a heart attack.